 Ms. Myers’ expertise in faculty promotion and tenure, research administration, and university reporting systems is necessary to provide optimal outcomes important to the department’s success.
 As an academic administrator, she continuously examines work flow and procedures to improve the department’s support capabilities, resolves issues that impede progress, determines improvement opportunities, and ensures that the department is accountable for results.
 Ms. Myers has a passion for quality of life and serving others.
 She cares about the people in her organization and enjoys being a part of responding to their needs and ideas.

 Karen Horowitz, MHA

 Mrs. Horowitz studied Health Services as an undergraduate at Florida Atlantic University and earned her master’s degree in Health Services Administration from Strayer University.
-She has been with the UF Department of Anesthesiology for close to 10 years and began as an Administrative Assistant III, providing support for the department’s Chair, Former Chair, Administrator, Associate Chair for Clinical Services, and Administrative Director.
+She has been with the UF Department of Anesthesiology more than 10 years and began as an Administrative Assistant III, providing support for the department’s Chair, Former Chair, Administrator, Associate Chair for Clinical Services, and Administrative Director.
 In that position, Mrs. Horowitz was responsible for completing a range of highly detailed documentation and coordination for travel and events, including Continuing Medical Education workshops and national conferences.
-She was also involved in numerous department projects such as annual faculty evaluations and marketing courses, as well as representing the department at various functions.
+She was also involved in numerous department projects such as annual faculty evaluations, as well as representing the department at various functions.

 Mrs. Horowitz is highly skilled in the various technologies needed to ensure that the department runs smoothly and to support its world-renowned faculty.
 In addition, she has several years of experience in providing Continuing Medical Education and Continuing Education Units not only to physicians and anesthesia assistants, but also to nurses and certified registered nurse anesthetists.